- The main advantages of higher education in Europe

 - High prestige of institutions and the value of diplomas

-Unfortunately, or fortunately, but higher education in Europe is valued much higher than that at universities in Russia - these are completely different approaches and levels.
-It is European, American and British universities that take the top positions in the world ratings, employers choose the graduates of these institutions in the first place.
+It is European, American and British universities that take the top positions in the world rankings, employers choose the graduates of these institutions in the first place.
 Even there is a special indicator of success, based on the speed of job search after graduation - for young professionals from European universities this period almost never exceeds several months, up to six months.

 - Time-saving due to balanced programs